zama-ai/concrete-ml/docs/deep-learning/torch_support.md

 ## Generic Quantization Aware Training import

-While the example above shows how to import a Brevitas/PyTorch model, Concrete-ML also provides an option to import generic QAT models implemented either in PyTorch or through ONNX.
+While the example above shows how to import a Brevitas/PyTorch model, Concrete ML also provides an option to import generic QAT models implemented either in PyTorch or through ONNX.
 Interestingly, deep learning models made with TensorFlow or Keras should be usable, by preliminary converting them to ONNX.

 QAT models contain quantizers in the PyTorch graph.
 These quantizers ensure that the inputs to the Linear/Dense and Conv layers are quantized.